stac-extensions/stereo-imagery/README.md

 [SpatioTemporal Asset Catalog](https://github.com/radiantearth/stac-spec) (STAC) specification.
 This extension helps to describe stereo imagery, tri-stereo imagery, etc.
 This can be any group of 2+ captures with varying viewing angles that allows derive a 3-dimensional view from it.
-The overlap of the captures should be significantly high (usually 50 % or more) and the time difference between the captures should be minimal (usually a couple of minutes or less).
+The overlap of the captures should be significantly high (usually 75 % or more) and the time difference between the captures should be minimal (usually a couple of minutes or less).

 - Examples:
+  - [Multiple Item example](examples/multi/collection.json): A Collection where each stereo capture is an item (recommended).
   - [Single Item example](examples/single/item.json): An Item where each stereo capture is an asset.
-  - [Multiple Item example](examples/multi/collection.json): A Collection where each stereo capture is an item.
 - [JSON Schema](json-schema/schema.json)
 - [Changelog](./CHANGELOG.md)

 ## Fields

-The extension allows to provide the captures either in a single Item as assets (Single Mode) or as multiple Items (Multi Mode).
+The extension allows to provide the captures either as multiple Items (Multi Mode, recommended) or in a single Item as assets (Single Mode).

 The field in the table below can be used in these parts of STAC documents:
 - [x] Catalogs